 Ann B. Cherry

 Ann Cherry is the founder of Carolina Junior Cotillions- Goldsboro Chapter.
 Her career in dance began long before CJC.
 As a child, Ann studied classical ballet, and later minored in dance from East Carolina University.
 Pursuing her dream to share her love of dance with others, Mrs. Cherry founded Carolina Junior Cotillions in 1981.
 Her Cotillion program began in Kinston and soon expanded to serve Goldsboro, Wilson, Greenville, and Wilmington.
 Mrs. Cherry currently offers Cotillion for students in the 5th, 6th, and 7th grades in Kinston.
-Under Mrs. Cherry’s guidance, Carolina Junior Cotillions strives to incorporate the fun of dance into a structured and fun environment for the youth of today.
 Mrs. Cherry continues to study with professional dance instructors.
 In 2008, Mr. and Mrs. Cherry attended the Brigham Young University’s acclaimed Adult Ballroom Dance Camp.

 In 1995, Mrs. Cherry attended the Protocol School of Washington®, where she was certified as an Etiquette instructor, specializing in basic dining skills to children, teens, and adults.
 Later she spun off a new segment of her business to create Carolina Protocol.
 These programs are custom-designed classes held across North Carolina that share how important these skills are, as well as how important it is to treat others with respect and dignity.

-Felicia Pressly joined Carolina Junior Cotillions in the 2006-2007 Cotillion Season.
+Felicia Pressly joined the Carolina Junior Cotillions team at the beginning of the 2006-2007 Cotillion Season.
 After training with Mrs. Cherry for more than ten years to learn the Cotillion business, Mrs. Pressly assumed ownership of the Goldsboro Chapter of Carolina Junior Cotillions in the summer of 2018.
-She continues to partner with Mrs. Cherry in the business and office administration of the Kinston Chapter, and she looks forward to partnering with Mrs. Cherry to continue the 30-year legacy established for the children of Wayne County.
+She continues to partner with Mrs. Cherry in business administration to continue the 30-year legacy established for the children of Wayne County.

-She graduated from East Carolina University (Greenville, N.C.) with a degree in Child Life.
-Mrs. Pressly is married to Kinston native Jim Pressly, and they have recently moved to Morehead City, NC.
+Mrs. Pressly graduated from East Carolina University (Greenville, N.C.) with a degree in Child Life.
+She is married to Kinston native Jim Pressly, and they have recently moved to Morehead City, NC.
 They have three children, Britney married to Robbie Beeker; Justin married to Jessica Hardin; and East Carolina University student Tyson.
 They also have two granddaughters, Farrah and Chandler.
 Mrs. Pressly, her husband, and daughter-in-law all participate in the implementation of the Goldsboro Cotillion program.
-Mr. & Mrs. Pressly both enjoy social dancing, and pride themselves in passing their love of dance to their children.
+Mr. & Mrs. Pressly enjoy social dancing, and pride themselves in passing their love of dance to their children.

 Jessica Pressly joined the Carolina Junior Cotillions family in the 2013-2014 Cotillion Season.
 Mrs. Pressly provides dance instruction for Cotillion students and coordinates the Cotillion Marshals volunteer program.
 As a life-long dancer, Mrs. Pressly spent most weekends in dance competitions and recitals.
 During her time in the dance studio, Mrs. Pressly mastered the technique, poise, and confidence needed to be a successful dancer.
 More importantly, she (now) realizes her dance training played an integral role in building important character skills such as dignity, respect, and teamwork.
 Mrs. Pressly looks forward to developing and instilling these characteristics in her Cotillion students, while also teaching them how to let loose and have fun!